-Six Months End Six Months Ended

-June 26, 2011 June 24, 2012

-Financing activities:

-Proceeds from the issuance of 10% Senior Secured Notes \$ 305.0 \$

-Proceeds from the issuance of common stock 61.1 97.0

-Repayments under credit facility (2.2) (0.5)

-Debt issuance costs (14.6) (1.0)

-Cash paid for contingent acquisition consideration (2.5)

-Other 1.0 (0.3)

-Net cash provided by financing activities from continuing operations \$ 350.3 \$ 92.7
+ne Months Ended optember 25, 2011 Nine Months Ended September 30, 2012 Financing activities: Proceeds from the issuance of long-term debt \$ 427.5 \$ Proceeds from the issuance of common stock 61.1 97.0 Borrowings under credit facility 40.0 Repayments of debt (2.5) (40.8) Debt issuance costs (20.6) (1.2) Cash paid for contingent acquisition consideration (2.5) Other 1.5 (0.9) Net cash provided by financing activities from continuing operations \$ 467.0 \$ 91.6

-During the six months ended June 26, 2011, cash provided by financing activities was primarily related to proceeds from equity and debt offerings that we used to finance our acquisition of Herley.
-In March 2011, we issued Notes in the aggregate principal amount of \$285.0 million at a premium of 107% for an effective interest rate of 8.5%.
+During the nine months ended September 25, 2011, cash provided by financing activities was primarily related to proceeds from equity and debt offerings that we used to finance our acquisition of Herley and Integral.
+In March 2011, we issued Notes in the aggregate principal amount of \$285.0 million at a \$20.0 million premium for an effective interest rate of 8.5%.
 The gross proceeds were approximately \$314.0 million, which includes approximately \$9.0 million in accrued interest and \$20.0 million in issuance premium.
 We paid \$14.6 million in debt issuance costs related to this offering.
+In July 2011, we issued Notes in the aggregate principal amount of \$115.0 million at a \$5.8 million premium and an effective interest rate of 8.9%.
+The gross proceeds of approximately \$120.8 million excludes accrued interest received of \$1.8 million.

 On February 11, 2011, we sold approximately 4.9 million shares of our common stock at a purchase price of \$13.25 per share in an underwritten public offering.
-We received gross proceeds from the equity offering of approximately \$64.8 million and after deducting underwriting and other offering expenses, we received approximately \$61.1 million in net proceeds.
+We received gross proceeds from the equity offering of approximately \$64.8 million, and after deducting underwriting and other offering expenses, we received approximately \$61.1 million in net proceeds.

-On May 15, 2012, we sold 20.0 million shares of common stock at a purchase price of \$5.00 per share in an underwritten public offering.
-We received gross proceeds of \$100.0 million.
-After deducting underwriting and other offering expenses, we received approximately \$97.0 million in net proceeds.
-We used the net proceeds from this offering to fund a portion of the cash consideration paid to the stockholders of CEI in connection with our acquisition of CEI on July 2, 2012.

-In April 2012, we paid \$2.5 million in contingent acquisition consideration related to the DEI performance milestones achieved in 2011.
+In April 2012, we paid \$2.5 million in contingent acquisition consideration related to the DEI Services Corporation performance milestones achieved in 2011.